 WWF works with organizations and government agencies to provide solutions to some of the greatest threats to people and our planet--extreme poverty, depletion of natural resources, and natural disasters.
+These challenges are interwoven, and we know healthy communities and healthy ecosystems are mutually dependent.
 Through partnerships like these, we create programs that empower communities and individuals to manage their own resources, gain access to economic opportunities, reduce their vulnerability to climate change and other threats,, and promote sustainable development.

 WWF is committed to partnerships at national, regional and global levels to ensure that people and nature thrive.
 Together, we leverage our best assets and pursue solutions to the world’s greatest development and conservation challenges.

 Together, USAID and WWF work on biodiversity conservation projects with local communities around the world.
 This local to global focus is the cornerstone of their approach to international development.
-By protecting vital habitats, we also create sustainable livelihoods and economic opportunities, which lead to decreased malnutrition and disease, and improve gender equity.
-Examples include protecting snow leopards and helping communities in Asia’s high mountains and targeting corruption in the wildlife, forest, and fisheries trades.
+Through conservation, we also foster sustainable livelihoods and economic opportunities, which lead to decreased malnutrition and disease, and improved gender equity.
+For example, protecting snow leopards helped communities in Asia’s high mountains, and targeting corruption in the wildlife, forest, and fisheries trades, benefits those living under threat from such crimes.

 Environment and Disaster Management and Green Recovery